spdx/spdx-3-model/model/Licensing/Classes/CustomAddition.md

 ## Description

-A CustomLicenseAddition represents an addition to a License that is not listed on the SPDX Exceptions List at https://spdx.org/licenses/exceptions-index.html, and is therefore defined by an SPDX data creator.
+A CustomAddition represents an addition to a License that is not listed on the SPDX Exceptions List at https://spdx.org/licenses/exceptions-index.html, and is therefore defined by an SPDX data creator.